Vyral/natasha-greenhalgh-recruiting/strategy-call.md

 <p>We want to help you sell more homes.</p>

-<p>I’ll learn about your needs, goals, and why you started selling real estate.
-I’m happy to offer my insight on what We would do in your situation to sell more homes.</p>
+<p>We will learn about your needs, goals, and why you started selling real estate.
+We are happy to offer our insight on what We would do in your situation to sell more homes.</p>

 <p>We also share with you what we’re doing that works to generate leads and sales.</p>

-<p>Once We understand how you like to do business that’s authentic to you (referral, prospecting, marketing, events, etc), I’ll help you write a business plan tailored just for you.</p>
+<p>Once We understand how you like to do business that’s authentic to you (referral, prospecting, marketing, events, etc), We can help you write a business plan tailored just for you.</p>

 <p>You’ll walk away with a plan of action, with steps you can take right away, to find homeowners who want to sell their home who list with you.</p>